RISCV-on-Microsemi-FPGA/uCOS/ExampleWorkspace/riscv-uCOS-sample/README.md

 The ./hw_platform.h file contains the design related information that is required for this project.
 If you update the design, the hw_platform.h must be updated accordingly.

+### uCOS Configurations
+You must configure the uCOS as per your applications need.
+Please read and modify .\os_cfg.h, .\cpu_cfg.h and .\lib_cfg.h.

+E.g. You must use the clock value in hw_platform.h as per the Libero design that you are using.

+The RISC-V creative board design is running at 66Mhz clock.
+The PolarFire Eval Kit design is running at 50Mhz clock.
+The SmartFusion2 Adv.
+Developement kit design is running at 83Mhz clock.

 ### Microsemi SoftConsole Toolchain:
 To know more please refer: [SoftConsole](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole)